 Here are four assumptions that we feel confident about making:

-4. Prospects delete many emails with reading very little of what the email says
+- Prospects delete many emails after reading very little of what the email says

-You might think that you can add a fifth point and that is that prospects don’t respond to emails.
+You might think that you can add a fifth point, which is that prospects don’t respond to emails.
 That is actually a result of these other four points.
-And we believe that if you can adjust your message and your sales prospecting email strategy so that it takes these four assumptions into consideration, you can improve how prospects are engaging with the emails that you send.
+We believe that if you can adjust your message and your sales prospecting email strategy so that it takes these four assumptions into consideration, you can improve how prospects engage with the emails that you send.

 5 Tips for Your Sales Prospecting Emails